Projects

 - Per-project limits -- quota and rate-limit counters can be scoped per project (see Billing).

-- Same team, same billing -- members, plan, and invoice live at the organization level and apply across all projects.
+- Same team, same billing -- members, plan, and invoice live at the account level and apply across all projects.

 The default project

-Every organization has a default project, auto-created at signup.
+Every account has a default project, auto-created at signup.
 If you never touch projects, everything you create lands there and the HTTP API works exactly as before -- no header required.

 | Property | Value |